Part 4 of the MCMC Samplers Series • Interactive visualization of temperature ladder sampling for multimodal distributions

 What is Parallel Tempering?

-run multiple MCMC chains simultaneously at different "temperatures," then periodically swap states between chains.
+The approach is to run multiple MCMC chains simultaneously at different "temperatures," then periodically swap states between chains.

 The Core Idea: